Inbibo/adonisfx_docs/docs/maya/ui_overview.md

 ## AdonisFX Maya Menu

-The AdonisFX Menu provides access to the options in the shelf and other more advanced utilities that are organised in 3 groups: Create, Edit and Tools.
+The AdonisFX Menu provides access to the options in the shelf and other more advanced utilities that are organised in 5 groups: Create, Edit, Tools, License and Help.

 <figure style="width: 30%;" markdown>
   ![AdnLocatorPosition within a scene](images/adonis_menu_1.png)